 We collected and analyzed a total of 1054 plasma amino acid samples in the outpatient setting from children in Cohort I; 855 of these were obtained during the first two years of life under conditions of strict dietary adherence (average of 14 per subject and one per visit).
-Here, we define a 'strict' diet as one in which intakes of both intact and lysinefree protein were reliably known and the prescribed and ingested volume of Lys-Arg+ metabolic formula closely aligned.
+Here, we define a 'strict' diet as one in which intakes of both intact and lysine-free protein were reliably known and the prescribed and ingested volume of Lys-Arg+ metabolic formula closely aligned.
 The 'relaxed' diet applies to older children on a recommended but unquantified (typically higher) range of intact protein, whose intake of metabolic formula often fell short of the recommended volume.

-A strict Lys-Arg+ diet was associated with median plasma lysine and arginine concentrations of 80 (IQR 60-100) $\mu$ mol/L and 98 (IQR 80-115) $\mu$ mol/L, respectively (Fig. 3a), and a median plasma Lys/Arg
+A strict Lys $^-$ Arg $^+$ diet was associated with median plasma lysine and arginine concentrations of 80 (IQR 60-100) μ mol/L and 98 (IQR 80-115) μ mol/L, respectively (Fig. 3a), and a median plasma Lys/Arg

 Fig. 3.
 Cohort I: Outpatient Biochemical Monitoring (n = 1054 amino acid samples).
-(A) The mixture of intact protein with Lys-Arg+ metabolic formula achieved a dietary lysine to arginine ratio of ~0.5 mg:mg, which maintained plasma lysine (red circles, $\pm 1$ SD) and arginine (gray diamonds) at nearly equal concentrations.
-(B) The average ratio of lysine to arginine in plasma (Lys/Arg) was $\leq 1.0$ on strict diet (red circles, $\pm 1$ SD) but increased as adherence to both intact protein recommendations and metabolic formula intake became more relaxed after age two years (blue diamonds).
-Most GA1 subjects older than 7 years (gray triangles) no longer restricted their natural protein intake or used Lys-Arg+ metabolic formula and their plasma Lys/Arg ratios increased to the normal control range (gray shading, median and IQR; \\\\p < .0001).
-(C) Plasma lysine, arginine, and ornithine concentrations were used to estimate cerebral lysine influx in relation to dietary exposure in four groups: pre-treated newborns (dark gray squares), young children on a strict diet using Lys-Arg+ metabolic formula and natural protein (blued diamonds), and older children on an completely unrestricted natural diet (open gray triangles).
+(A) The mixture of intact protein with Lys-Arg+ metabolic formula achieved a dietary lysine to arginine ratio of -0.5 mg:mg, which maintained plasma lysine (red circles, \pm 1SD) and arginine (gray diamonds) at nearly equal concentrations.
+(B) The average ratio of lysine to arginine in plasma (Lys/Arg) was ≤1.0 on strict diet (red circles, mean, \pm 1SD) but increased as adherence to both intact protein recommendations and metabolic formula intake became more relaxed after age two years (blue diamonds).
+Most GA1 subjects older than 7 years (gray triangles) no longer restricted their natural protein intake or used Lys-Arg+ metabolic formula and their plasma Lys/Arg ratios increased to the normal control range (gray shading, median and IQR; p < .0001).
+(C) Plasma lysine, arginine, and ornithine concentrations were used to estimate cerebral lysine influx in relation to dietary exposure in four groups: pre-treated newborns (dark gray squares), young children on a strict diet using Lys-Arg+ metabolic formula (red circles), children on a relaxed intake of metabolic formula and natural protein (blued diamonds), and older children on an completely unrestricted natural diet (open gray triangles).
 The gray shaded area represents estimated cerebral lysine uptake (median and IQR) calculated from plasma amino acid profiles of 52 healthy children without GA1.
 Age on the abscissa is depicted as a log10 scale with a vertical dashed line at age two years.
-(D) For children $\leq 2$ years of age on a strict Lys-Arg+ diet, lysine (red circles) had the lowest and highest adjusted cerebral uptake values, respectively, depicted here as z-scores (gray shading represents the normal z-score range of -2 to +2).
+(D) For children ≤2 years of age on a strict Lys-Arg+ diet, lysine (red circles) and arginine (blue circles) had the lowest and highest adjusted cerebral uptake values, respectively, depicted here as z-scores (gray shading represents the normal z-score range of -2 to +2).
 Calculated brain uptake values for all other SLC7A1 and SLC7A5 substrates (gray circles), including tryptophan, were within the normal reference range.